wills106/homeassistant-solax-modbus/README.md

 ## Version 0.4.0

-# ATTENTION: Gen 4 isWork in progress - only tested for X3, Gen4 X1 not tested - Use at your own risk !!!!
+# ATTENTION: Gen4 is Work in progress - only tested for X3, Gen4 X1 not tested - Use at your own risk !!!!
 Great thanks to @infradom for help adding in Serial Modbus and the Gen 4
 - Add support for X3 Gen4 (X1 Gen4 should work also, but completely untested)
 - Add support for serial Modbus RTU connection (needed as the Gen4 modbus is not accessible over TCPIP)